inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 **Summary**

-The following document is a reference guide for the internal metadata schema for bibliographic records in InvenioRDM.
+The following document is a reference guide for the internal metadata schema of bibliographic records in InvenioRDM.

 **Intended audience**

-The guide is intended for advanced users, administrators and developers of InvenioRDM with significant prior experience.
+This guide is intended for advanced users, administrators and developers of InvenioRDM with significant prior experience.

 ## Overview